 Summing up UX Design Guidelines

-No matter how advanced the digital landscape become in the many years to come, UX designers should remember that the end game in UX designing is providing an effective user experience, and the priority will always be the users which can be successfully done with the right UX design guidelines.
+No matter how advanced the digital landscape becomes in the many years to come, UX designers should remember that the end game in UX designing is providing an effective user experience, and the priority will always be the users who can be successfully done with the right UX design guidelines.